 Patients without health insurance are provided health care at no personal cost; IHCRC bills applicable governmental and private insurance plans.

 Indian Health Care Resource Center of Tulsa, Inc., (IHCRC), is a 501(c)(3) nonprofit, comprehensive health care facility, governed by a local volunteer Board of Trustees.
-IHCRC provides medical, health education, dental, optometry, behavioral health, chemical dependency and pharmacy services to the Tulsa Indian community.
+IHCRC provides medical, health education, dental, optometry, behavioral health and pharmacy services to the Tulsa Indian community.
 Members of any federally recognized tribe and their children under the age of 18 are eligible to receive care.

 Indian Health Care promotes quality health care by providing culturally sensitive access to comprehensive medical care.
 Comprehensive health care includes acute and preventive care, chronic disease management, health education, outreach and therapeutic services.

 The organization is strongly committed to maintaining continuity of care and addressing individual health care needs.
 The family is recognized as the traditional and most important basic social unit in American Indian and Alaska Native communities.
 Our providers are sensitive to cultural beliefs and practices.

 The mission of the Indian Health Care Resource Center of Tulsa, Inc. (IHCRC) is to provide quality, comprehensive health care to Tulsa area Indian people in a culturally sensitive manner that promotes good health, well being and harmony.

 The vision of IHCRC is to eliminate health disparities, expand innovative family-focused practices and promote an embracing approach to care that strengthens physical, mental, emotional and spiritual wellness within the Indian community.